Theories of change for alignment and signalfinding

 In our experience, theories of change are most useful when they’re used to help a team (or a project, or an organisation) align, to come into rhythm with each other.
 It’s about creating shared language, shared ownership of a vision, shared practice—and perhaps most importantly of all, shared accountability.

-When we make a theory of change, we like to help teams come together to think about their analysis of the situation they’re working in, their tactics for making changes to that situation, the signals they want to pay attention after using those tactics, and the vision they’re working towards.
+When we make a theory of change, we like to help teams come together to think about their analysis of the situation they’re working in, their tactics (or strategies) for making changes to that situation, the signals they want to pay attention after using those tactics, and the vision they’re working towards.
 Analysis > Tactics > Signals > Vision.

 Tactics—how we respond to our analysis